butla/Book/2016/presentations/tdd_of_python_microservices/text.md

 def our_service(our_service_session, ext_service_impostor):
     return our_service

+# Creates (and later destroys) the process of the service under test.
+# The same as with "db" fixture, it's created once for the whole test session to save time.
+# The risk of tests influencing each other is present, but any improper behavior shows
+# that the application is not stateless (which it should be if follows the tenets
+# of 12-factor app), so the tests do their job of finding bugs.
+that we are writing and not something that the whole community depends on, like Redis.
 @pytest.yield_fixture(scope='session')
 def our_service_session():
+    # Starting a service proces with Mountepy requires a shell command in Popen format.
+    # The app will run in Waitress (an WSGI container, alternative to gunicorn, uwsgi, etc.).
     service_command = [
         WAITRESS_BIN_PATH,
         '--port', '{port}',
         '--call', 'data_acquisition.app:get_app']

+    # Spawning the service is straightforward.
     service = mountepy.HttpService(
         service_command,
+        # Configuration is passed through environment variables.
         env={
             'SOME_CONFIG_VALUE': 'blabla',
             'PORT': '{port}',